-Track Fairness and Bias in LLM and ML Models with Fiddler AI Observability
+Ensuring Fairness and Mitigating Bias in AI Models with Fiddler

-In this product tour, we show how to leverage existing model data to create segments based on protected attributes like gender and race, and define intersectional segments for in-depth fairness analysis.
-See how Fiddler helps you set up industry-standard metrics — like demographic parity and disparate impact — track group benefits, and monitor compliance over time.
+The Fiddler AI Observability and Security platform enables organizations to monitor, assess, and mitigate bias in LLMs and machine learning (ML) models, helping enterprises manage LLM fairness and ensure responsible AI deployment.
+In this product tour, we show how to leverage existing model data to create segments based on protected attributes like gender and race, and define intersectional segments for in-depth fairness analysis..
 Build comprehensive dashboards to help your team stay on top of fairness requirements and detect bias in real-time, ensuring your AI models serve all users equitably.

 [00:00:00] I'm here to share with you how you can use Fiddler to track fairness and bias in your model using the Observability data you are already pushing to the Fiddler platform for tracking your model performance, drifts, etc. We do this by leveraging the existing metadata in your model to highlight what are the different outcomes for different groups like gender, race, or a combination of those as an intersectional identity.